 Jason: Since finishing working on the Michael Bay-produced Ninja Turtles, I have been pretty involved with the stunt side of the acting industry.
 I just finished working on an Episode of the Power Rangers series where I did stunts as the Silver Guardian.
 I’m also breaking more into the modeling world.
 In the Month of October, I booked 2 print jobs for a leading Financial and telecommunications company.
 I am currently cast with a principal role in my first Korean Drama as Jae Min a positive protagonist.
 This groundbreaking series called “This love song” is filming in New York and will debut in November.
 There will be a number of choreographed dance scenes and working with Bounce Dance Studios in Flushing.

 Dance Mogul: What has been your formula to progression?

-Jason: I don’t know if there is an exact formula or blue print in this industry.
-Everyone makes or digs their on path.
+Jason: I don’t know if there is an exact formula or blueprint in this industry.
+Everyone makes or digs their own path.
 I’m really grateful and lucky to have such an awesome support system.
 Everyone on my Facebook, Instagram, Twitter (@JasonRSoL) has given me so much motivation and encouragement!
-I have those tough days that I question if I should go back in the corporate world.
+I have those tough days that I question if I should go back to the corporate world.
 I realize that I can’t quit because I’d feel guilty letting all my supporter down who really believed in me.
 They push me to keep pursuing my passion and I’m always grateful for that!